Gleyber Torres Player Props: Yankees vs. Rangers

 Gleyber Torres At The Plate

-- Looking at the 25 games he has played this year, he's hit a home run in four of them (16.0%), and in 4% of his trips to the plate.
+- He has hit a home run in 15.4% of his games this year, and 3.8% of his chances at the plate.

-- In 24.0% of his games this season, Torres has had at least one RBI.
-He's picked up more than one in 16.0%.

-- In 11 of 25 games this season, he has scored, and three of those games included multiple runs.
+- Torres has picked up an RBI in 23.1% of his games this year, with two or more RBI in 15.4% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.